The Plan

 For the integration tests we will need a separate action for dev and prod respectively.
 The actions will be almost identical and run on a pull request to their respective branch.
 The action will also pass in the environment specific value for:

-• AWS Access and Secret key
+- AWS Access and Secret key

-• S3 State bucket for Terraform
+- S3 State bucket for Terraform

-• Environment specific .tfvars file
+- Environment specific

 The action for dev looks something like the below, where prod would be the same just with the references to Dev updated for Prod.